whocarescreative/blog/_posts/2019-05-11-city-serendipity.md

 You might share the same perspective on travel.
 But if you don't, I invite you to spend a day in a new place letting go of your plans, and letting your senses lead the way instead.
 Step outside, and walk with no destination.

 Eat some fresh bread you smelt across the street.
-You nose will not let you down.
+Your nose will not let you down.

 Stop and listen to a free concert you heard a few blocks away.
 Linger for an hour.